The Prospective Cavoodle Owner Guide

 I was drawn to ST ARGO products for my puppy packs for a number of reasons.
 I love the fact that they are based in Melbourne, and are completely 100% Australian owned.
 Supporting Australian owned businesses is very important to me.
 Their leads, harnesses and collars are made from PU vegan leather and all materials are ethically sourced.

-I was also excited to learn that for every order online, ST ARGO plant one tree with One Tree Planted.
-I love the fact that they give back, especially to help our environment.
+I was also excited to learn that for every order online, ST ARGO supports Muddy Paws, which help shelter pets find homes & a better life.
+I love the fact that they give back, especially to help our beloved dogs.

 As always, if you have any questions specific to this article and Cavoodle puppies, we recommend speaking to an expert.
 Enza’s wealth of knowledge can be accessed via her website here.